ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 Azure AD is defined as a non-regional service, but [hosts identity data in Australian datacentres](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-data-storage-australia) for customers that provide an Australian or New Zealand address.
 This includes Azure AD Directory Management and Authentication functions.
 Other Azure AD functions, including Azure MFA, store data in global datacentres.

 Where possible the CloudSystem leverages services located in Australia, otherwise the United States is selected.
 Microsoft Cloud App Security is available in the Europe or United States regions.
 If the Azure AD tenant is in Australia, then the [United States is automatically selected](https://docs.microsoft.com/en-us/cloud-app-security/cas-compliance-trust).
-[Microsoft Defender Advanced Threat Protection](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/data-storage-privacy) is available in Europe, United Kingdom, or in the United States.
+[Microsoft Defender for Endpoint](https://docs.microsoft.com/en-au/microsoft-365/security/defender-endpoint/data-storage-privacy) is available in Europe, United Kingdom, or in the United States.
 The United States is selected as part of the service creation for the CloudSystem.

 #### Security controls provided by the CloudSystem